graphql/graphql-spec/spec/Section 3 -- Type System.md

 2. The member types of a Union type must all be Object, Interface or Union types; Scalar and Enum types must not be member types of a Union.
 Similarly, wrapping types must not be member types of a Union.
+3. A parent Union must explicitly include as member types of all child Union members.
+   1. Let this union type be {unionType}.
+   2. For each {memberType} declared as a member of {unionType}, if {memberType}
+      is a Union type, all of the members of {memberType} must also be members of {unionType}.

 ### Union Extensions